 Tuition & Payments: Per center policies, children who are sick or on vacation will pay regular rate tuition up to two weeks.
 Families and the director will work together to create a plan around payments or breaks in tuition.
 Should the center have to close for COVID related illness, the family will be responsible for full tuition until their child/ren can return to school or up to two weeks.
-In the event of a state mandated closure the center will work with the SSM Health Administrative board and families to come to an agreement around a break in tuition.
+In the event of a state mandated closure, the center will work with the SSM Health Administrative board and families to come to an agreement around a break in tuition.
 Families will have the opportunity to withdraw their child/ren from the center and be placed on our waitlist until a space opens or their child is healthy enough to return to school.